Which cruise lines offer the best loyalty programs? Are they worth it? Should I only cruise with one cruise line or try all of them?

 Celebrity’s Captain’s Club loyalty program breaks down into six different tiers: Preview Level (prior to sailing), Classic Level, Select Level, Elite Level, Elite Plus Level, and Zenith Level.

 Inside and oceanview sailings earn 2 points per night.
 Veranda staterooms earn 3 points per night.
 Concierge and Aquaclass sailings earn 5 points per night.
 Suites can earn anywhere from 8 to 18 points per night depending on the category.
+Thanks to the Royal Caribbean Group connection, you get strong status matching and the new Points Choice flexibility.

 Let’s take a look at what perks are awarded for each level in Captain’s Club.